 Chase also offers a payment calculator that can help you to both estimate your monthly payments and determine just how much interest you’ll pay during the life of your loan.
 This information is valuable when you’re first shopping around for auto loans and can help you to decide just how much you can afford to spend on a vehicle.

 Fees and Rates

-Chase auto loans offer competitive rates, though rates can vary depending on your credit score and your state.
-At the time this article was written, Chase was offering an APR range from 4.33% to 15%, with 48-month, 60-month, and 72-month loan terms.
+Chase offers competitive auto loan rates, though rates can vary depending on your credit score and your state.
+At the time this article was written, the APR range is from 4.33% to 15%, with 48-month, 60-month, and 72-month loan terms.

-Chase auto loans don’t have any application fees.
+There are no application fees when applying for a car loan from Chase Bank.
 Loans for purchases from dealerships in Indiana or Ohio will carry a $195 origination fee.

-- Loan discounts: If you’re a Chase Private Client, you’ll enjoy a 0.25% discount on your interest rate for a used- or new-car loan.
+- Loan discounts: If you’re a Chase Private Client, you’ll enjoy a 0.25% discount on your interest rate for a new or used car loan.
 Chase Private Clients must have an average daily balance of $250,000 or more in personal or business accounts and investments.

 - Down payment savings: Chase auto loans don’t require a down payment, which can be an appealing benefit and which helps you to get behind the wheel of a car for less.
 Keep in mind that if you don’t put money down, you’ll probably face higher monthly payments and interest.
 It’s always a good idea to consider trading in an old vehicle or making a down payment to reduce the amount of money that you’ll need to finance.